ryanlowdermilk/dynamicsax2012_robin_rpa/README.md

 # Automated monthly expenses using Robin w/ Dynamics AX 2012
 An example of submitting monthly expenses in Dynamics AX 2012 using Robin programming language.
 This example uses a monthly cell phone and internet charge of $75 and supports Cost Centers.

+## Disclaimer
+Although this automation has been tested, use at your own risk.

 ## Steps to install

 1. Install Robin, here. https://robin-language.org/